 – Home circumstances

 – Lack of access to extra-curricular experiences due to parents’ low income

 3) How we will spend the pupil premium to address those barriers and the reasons for that approach

 We will spend the pupil premium funding on programmes, projects and initiatives which support the engagement and involvement of disadvantaged students.
 These include the following: 1-to-1 Tuition through Academic Tutoring, projects relating to behaviour, pastoral support, various Service Level Agreements with the Local Authority in order to support the disadvantaged students, Learning Support Assistants to support the SEND students, extra curriculum activities and afternoon clubs, revision programmes during half terms and Easter, Saturday classes, Summer School, trips subsidies.

 Reasons for the above approach: The school’s current strategy is working as it is evident from the Pupil Premium Progress 8 and Attainment 8 results.

 4) How we will measure the impact of the pupil premium

 At four tracking periods across the year, data is collected and analysed, drawing attention to any gap in attainment or progress of pupil premium students across all subjects.
 Students not making expected progress are targeted immediately for intervention, and their progress is monitored to ensure their achievement comes in line with national expectations.

 5) The date of the next review of the school’s pupil premium strategy

 We review the Pupil Premium strategies at least once every half term.
-We also report to the school’s Governing Body every half term.
+We also report to the school’s Governing Body every term.